zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Because Eqn.
 1.1.1-1.1.2 are independent of the description of matter, and are also linear, a linear transformation (such as the one given by Eqn.
 1.8) does not change their form, since we may change the order of operations (move the derivatives inside or outside the integral).
 On the other hand, Eqn.
 1.1.3-1.1.4 are defined in terms of current and charge densities, and must be modified.

 First, we identify two types of charges - bound and free.
-As the name suggests, *free* charges are able to move effortlessly around the material, the classic example being the conduction current in a copper wire.
+As the name suggests, *free* charges are able to move around the material, the classic example being the conduction current in a copper wire.

 $$ \tag{1.9}
 	\bm{J} = \bm{J\_b} + \bm{J\_f}, \quad